 On June 5th, the Paycheck Protection Program Flexibility Act (Flexibility Act) was signed into law and complying with the terms of these loans became a lot less onerous and more attractive.
 (See next FAQ.)

 The loan amount can be up to 2.5 times your average monthly payroll costs, and can be fully forgiven if you spend it appropriately during the 24 weeks following your loan date.
 (This period was originally eight weeks, but has been expanded to 24 weeks.)
 The PPP loan has a maturity of 5 years, with an interest rate of 1%, and all payments of principal, interest and fees are deferred until the SBA determines your loan forgiveness amount (and therefore the amount of your loan.)

 You apply not with the SBA, but with a qualified bank or approved lender.
-There is a standard application form.
+Here is the standard application form (revised 1/8/21).
 Many banks limited applications to clients who do their business banking with them.
 Some fintech lenders were accepting applications.
 Here is one list of non-traditional lenders.

 Q: What changed as a result of the Paycheck Protection Program Flexibility Act signed into law on June 5th?